f5devcentral/f5-agility-labs-cert/docs/class2/modules/module02.rst

           :width: 4.47075in
           :height: 2.22917in

-       1. At this point you will see that Persistence Records statistics display has been disabled in version 12.1.
+       j.
+At this point you will see that Persistence Records statistics display has been disabled in version 12.1.
 A TMSH database command is required to activate it.

-          a.
+          i.
 SSH to you BIG-IP.

-          b.
+          ii.
 At the prompt enter: **tmsh**

-          c.
+          iii.
 At the TMSH prompt enter the command in the **Persistence Value** GUI.

             .. admonition:: TMSH